 White tea can improve the health and overall condition of your hair and skin.
 Antioxidants can prevent free radical damage which can cause skin damage and accelerate signs of aging.
 Antioxidants disarm free radicals which are the result of molecules splitting up into separate unpaired electrons which can then react with other bodily substrates such as DNA.
 Formation of free radicals is caused by oxidative stress which can be triggered by pollution, radiation, smoking, drinking, and even just gradual wear and tear.
 Free radicals can significantly age the appearance of the skin by causing wrinkles.

 White tea doesn’t just protect skin from premature aging; it can keep skin looking smooth and youthful.
 As white tea is a source of phenols, it can boost elastin and collagen production which keep the skin plump and glowing.

 White tea can also help reduce inflammation and redness caused by dandruff and eczema as it has anti-inflammatory properties.
 Additionally, it can help with psoriasis and rosacea because its EGCG content triggers the production of new skin cells.

 The Bottom Line

-White tea is arguably the healthiest tea you can drink any day, but this doesn’t mean that green tea has lost its crown as one of the healthiest drinks in the world.
+White tea is arguably the healthiest tea you can drink regularly, but this doesn’t mean that green tea has lost its crown as one of the healthiest drinks in the world.
 All pure teas have health benefits, many of which overlap.
-You can drink a cup of white tea, and still reap benefits of green, black, oolong, and pu-erh tea.
-Herbal teas also have their own health benefits, but fall down on anti-oxidants in comparisons to true teas.
-As herbal teas can ease ailments such as nausea and indigestion, they have their time and place but are also popular because they taste nice.
-Tea is a great way to stay hydrated while getting in some nutrients.
+You can drink a cup of white tea, and still reap many of the benefits of green, black, oolong, and pu-erh tea.
+Herbal teas also have their own health benefits, but are quite a bit lower in antioxidants when compared to true teas.
+As herbal teas can ease ailments such as nausea and indigestion, they have their time and are also popular because they taste nice.
+Tea is a great way to stay hydrated while getting in some important nutrients for overall health.